GitGerby/HashChildItems/README.md

 platform specific items in this module; Windows and Posix environments should work equally well.

+These functions were written with bulk file transfers in mind; running `Write-ChildItemHash` on a path before transferring the entire directory structure to a remote endpoint and then validating that files transferred unmolested by executing `Compare-ChildItemHash` on the destination path once the transfer is complete.
+This process would not detect additional files, nor would it detect files that were not transferred at all, it would validate that files that were transferred match their transferred hashes.

 ## Exported Cmdlets
 ### Write-ChildItemHash
 This Cmdlet will find all child items of a specified path and write the hash of